matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 * A user which has an unthreaded receipt on event `D` and a threaded receipt on event `E` would likely see event `E` as unread on an "unthreaded" client.

+The proposed solution may result in events being incorrectly marked as unread (when they have been read).
+The false positive for unread notifications is deliberate to avoid losing message / missing notifications.

 Solutions to this problem are deemed out of scope of this MSC.
+A solution that was briefly explored was [ranged read receipts](https://hackmd.io/Gxm8zuuSROeencoJ6gjgSg).

 ### Second-order relations